mikbe/hashmodel/README.markdown

 * Make :\_group\_id and :\_id fields not show up by default.
 They'll still be accessible but they are really more internal values than external so it would be cleaner not to show them.
 * Major refactor for memory efficiency, speed, and general code de-stink.
 * Allow additive filters, i.e. filter on one thing then filter on another and they second filter is based on the first filter.
 This would also be applicable for `update` and `where` methods; any time a filter is given.
+* Allow direct access to the flatten method.

 ## Contributing to HashModel ##